PagerDuty/pdpyras/README.rst

 maximum number of retries defined in :attr:`pdpyras.PDSession.retry`.

+**Example:**

-For example, the following will take about 30 seconds plus API request time (carrying out four attempts, with 2, 4, 8 and 16 second pauses between them), before finally returning with the status 404 `requests.Response`_ object:
+The following will take about 30 seconds plus API request time (carrying out four attempts, with 2, 4, 8 and 16 second pauses between them), before finally returning with the status 404 `requests.Response`_ object: